-Getting clear on who your audience is can be one of the most helpful steps in the business growth process.
+Getting clear on who your target audience is can be one of the most helpful steps in the business growth process.

 And as your revenue grows, you’ll want to consider who your most profitable customers are.